3D Audio Formats in 2025 — What You Need to Know

 Control your environment

-Reduce background noise and avoid overly reflective rooms that can interfere with spatial perception.
+Reduce ambient noise and avoid highly reflective rooms that smear timing and degrade spatial definition.

 Use native 3D sources

-Seek out content mastered in binaural or spatial formats (Dolby Atmos, DTS:X, Sony 360 Reality Audio) instead of upmixed stereo.
+Prefer content mastered in binaural or spatial formats (Dolby Atmos, DTS:X, Sony 360 Reality Audio) over upmixed stereo.

 Keep software updated